itsdouges/element-motion/README.md

 ### Images and variable height elements

-If you have variable height elements that can change height while the transition is progressing the end position will look be out of place.
+If you have elements that can change height while the transition is progressing the end position will be out of place.
 Ensure your page has a reasonable amount of fixed elements where needed to keep the illusion.
-[There is an issue to make this better in a later version.](https://github.com/madou/yubaba/issues/14)
+[There is an issue to fix this.](https://github.com/madou/yubaba/issues/14)